ybrid/app-example-ios/README.md

 # Update the player-sdk
-If you want to update to the latest version of ```player-sdk-swift``` you need cocoapod installed.
+If you want to update to the latest version of ```YbridPlayerSDK``` you need CocoaPod installed.
 Execute
 ```shell
 pod update
 ```